 Did the movies foster the desire for this kind of subjectivity?
 Or did we always have it?
 I think it’s the former—the movies as art encouraged us to see ourselves and the world in different ways.
 As is often the case, the technology to produce that effect followed.

 Ironically, it’s gotten really easy for me to analyze movies in class at precisely the point where movies are losing their iconic power.
 Movies are less and less experienced on a huge screen, in a crowd sitting silently in a dark room, and more and more experienced at home, on computers or phones: less and less experienced in full, and more and more in clips.
-1 And at the same time, the form of subjectivity movies invented–the multiple, omniscient perspective shown in Saving Private Ryan– is now close to ubiquitous.
+[1.
+It’s true the big screen blockbuster still exists, Avatar for example, but it’s more and more rare.
+3-D movies, like Avatar, are an attempt to galvanize a flagging industry.]
+And at the same time, the form of subjectivity movies invented–the multiple, omniscient perspective shown in Saving Private Ryan– is now close to ubiquitous.

 My ability to easily analyze movies parallels the rise of a new form of subjectivity the movies made possible.
 It’s not just a phenomenon of student distractibility, it’s a structural phenomenon of modern life